Jacke/cpp-project-template-macosx/readme.md

 - GTest (must be installed as library)
 - Rapidcheck
 - include-what-you-use (must be installed, can use homebrew)
+- Doxygen (must be installed, can use homebrew) #Untested, TODO: test
+- A coverage module (works with lcov, can use homebrew)

 ## Suggested environment is VSCode with the following extensions